normangilmore/krippendorff-for-tagworks/README.md

 `pip install -r requirements.txt`

-Export and download the output data file for a project, which will have a filename like `MyProject-2021-03-29T1811-HighlighterByCase.csv.gz`
+Export and download the output data file for a project, which will have a filename like `MyProject-2021-03-29T1811-Highlighter.csv.gz` (the `-HighlighterByCase.csv.gz` file won't work for this.)

-Then
+Then:
-`python3 reliability/hl_to_reliability.py --input MyProject-2021-03-29T1811-HighlighterByCase.csv.gz`
+`python3 reliability/hl_to_reliability.py --input MyProject-2021-03-29T1811-Highlighter.csv.gz`

 Note that the file does not need to be gunzipped to process - the utility will detect the extension .gz and decompress if needed.